The fight at Yeshiva University was never only about whether LGBTQ students would have support on campus.

 But the rebuilt version is stronger because it does not stop there.

-The real issue was not whether YU was being inconsistent by accident.
+The core issue was not whether YU was being inconsistent by accident.
 It was whether it was being consistent on purpose.
 The university has spent years saying the same thing in different forms: it owes LGBTQ students support, but it also believes official recognition carries religious meaning that it cannot hand over on someone else’s terms.

 That does not settle the moral debate.
 It does explain why this became one of the clearest institutional arguments in American Jewish life about what inclusion looks like inside a binding Orthodox framework.